 Our process begins by focussing on the story and characters to develop the strongest script possible.
 Working alongside leading industry professionals, you will have a unique opportunity to experience top level development input.

 Although the exact production schedule will be built around your particular project and circumstances we aim to move into production and shoot by early – mid summer.
-We hope to have a film to take to LA in time for early November and certainly to premiere at the finals of The Pitch 2018 – in January 2019.
+We hope to have a film to take to LA in time for early November and certainly to premiere at the next finalists' weekend in January 2020.

 The Pitch Winner wins a trip to LA in the autumn of 2019 – an opportunity to meet industry professionals and receive feedback on the work.
 Timing this trip to overlap with the American Film Market can bring the additional benefits of being in town when there is a significant number of professionals in town, plus some fascinating seminars to attend.

 We’d love to keep you up to date with The Pitch!
 If you enter your name and email address here to confirm that you are happy, we promise that the information given will only be used to keep you informed with communications and updates regarding The Pitch.